boberetezeke/teeming-rails/README.md

 # README

+**Warning: This is pre-alpha software.
+It is under development and in no way ready for production use just yet.
+Please help contribute with code or feedback or feature requests.**

 ## Ruby version

 I build and run this using Ruby 2.4.0.
 I expect it to work on any ruby >